zacode11/political-issue-search/README.md

 python search.py "Jeff Sessions on abortions" 3
 ```

-Running the code on the terminal will generate the dataset, the [politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) folder, as well as create an inverted index if neither already exists in the project.
+Running the code on the terminal will generate the dataset, the [politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) folder as well as create an inverted index if any of them do not already exists in the project.
 This may result in the first execution taking significantly longer than subsequent runs.
+In the case the [politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) folder needs to be created, if [pol.json](https://github.com/zacode11/political-issue-search/blob/master/pol.json) is not in the current directory, it will be created as well using the scrapy crawler.